-To work with development boards over USB, you must use Keil Studio in a desktop browser that supports the WebUSB standard: Google Chrome or Microsoft Edge (Chromium).
+To work with development boards over USB, you must use Keil Studio Cloud in a desktop browser that supports the WebUSB standard: Google Chrome or Microsoft Edge (Chromium).
 All other features are supported in the latest versions of the following desktop browsers: Google Chrome, Microsoft Edge, Opera, Safari, and Mozilla Firefox.

-Keil Studio supports Mbed OS 5.12 and newer, and Mbed OS 6 and newer.
-Keil Studio also provides limited support for Mbed 2.
+Keil Studio Cloud fully supports Mbed OS 5.12 and newer, and Mbed OS 6.
+It also provides build and run support for Mbed 2 and earlier versions of Mbed OS 5 (debugging is not supported with these versions).
 See Manage an Mbed project and its libraries or standalone libraries for more details.

-If you are moving a project from Mbed OS 5 to Mbed OS 6, note the deprecated APIs
+If you are moving a project from Mbed OS 5 to Mbed OS 6, note the deprecated APIs.